Simon-graiff/Mobile2/README.md

     eventManager.add(new EventManagerItem(m.getId(), eventID, position));
 }
 ````
 Special about this method is the eventManager line.
 The eventManager is an ArrayList, which consists of EventManagerItems.
-These items are own data types, which hold a marker ID, an event ID and a position.
+These items are special data types, which hold a marker ID, an event ID and a position.
 The reason for this can be seen in the onMarkerClickMethod:
 ````
 for(int i=0; i<eventManager.size(); i++){
     if(eventManager.get(i).getMarkerID().equals(markerID)){